This topic explains how to configure LabKey server to retrieve and display data from an Oracle database as an external data source

 Oracle JDBC Driver

 LabKey Server requires the Oracle JDBC driver to connect to Oracle databases.
-The driver can be downloaded from the Oracle JDBC/UCP Download page
+The driver is included with all Premium Edition distributions.

 Configure the Oracle Data Source